AbdurRKhalid/JavaScript-Notes/getify/getting-started-with-JS-v2.md

 - **function (subtype of object)**
 - **Array(subtype of object)**
   _In JavaScript the variables does not have types but values have types._

+### NaN

+- Represents _"Not a Number"_.
+- Occurred when mathamatical operation is performed on a non-mathamatical operands.